KalebDykema/PythonAlgorithms/NthFibonacci/NthFibonacciPrompt.md

 ```

 ## Assumptions
-The input will always be an integer.
+- The input will always be an integer.
+- Don't worry about input less than 1.